cksystemsgroup/unicorn/README.md

 ```
 ./target/debug/unicorn qubot hello.m --unroll 100 --solver boolector --out hello.unicorn --inputs 42,32;34
 ```
-This command instead generate a qubo model that represent 100 executed instructions, and outputs a file describing the qubo in `hello.unicorn`.
-If you do not use the option `--out` no outputs files are generated.
+This command instead generates a QUBO model that represents 100 executed instructions, and outputs a file describing the qubo in `hello.unicorn`.
+If you do not use the option `--out` no output files are generated.
 The output files can get big very quickly.

 The `--inputs` parameter is also optional.
 In this example, we are assuming our model consumes 2 inputs.
 Therefore, we are first testing our model with inputs 42 and 32, and then we perform a second test with 34 (if not enough inputs are provided, the first input is replicated to satisfy the number of inputs the model consumes).
 In this example, Unicorn prints one line for each test in the terminal.
 For our example: